-"I request that you submit to a test of your breath for the purpose of determining the presence of (alcohol) (drugs).
+"I request that you submit to a test of your breath, blood or urine for the purpose of determining the presence of (alcohol) (drugs).
 You are advised that refusal to submit to or complete this test will result in revocation of your driving privileges for one year.
 In addition, if you are found to have been driving under the influence, or while under the influence of any other drug (including alcohol) to the degree rendering you incapable of safe vehicle operation, your driving privileges will be revoked up to an additional two years to run consecutively for up to a total of three years.
 Further, under the implied consent policy you have no right to consult with an attorney before deciding to submit to or refuse a test of your breath."

 2.5.
 Implied Consent to Vehicle Impoundment.
 As a condition of accepting installation driving privileges, drivers consent to the installation vehicle impoundment policy.
 Privately Owned Vehicle (POV) registration forms or policy will contain or have appended to them a certificate with the following statement: "I am aware Yokota ABI 31-116, Yokota Air Base Motor Vehicle Traffic Supervision, and the installation traffic code provide for the removal and temporary impoundment of POVs parked illegally for unreasonable periods, interfering with military operations, creating a safety hazard, disabled by incident, left unattended in a restricted or controlled area, or abandoned.
-I agree to reimburse any agency or contractor for the cost of towing, storing and disposing of my motor vehicle if it is lawfully removed and impounded."